What are the requirements for entering the Masters of Arts in Clinical Counseling program at Alvernia University?

 The on-site supervisor must be a licensed professional counselor, a LCSW, LSW, licensed psychologist, or licensed marriage and family therapist.

 Can I get internship credit for the job I am doing now?

 You CANNOT receive credit for internship for the job that you are already doing—that would not allow you to acquire new skills.
-However, it is possible to work an internship experience into your current job if you develop a plan that allows you to perform counseling-related activities that are significantly different from and that are at a more challenging level of expertise than your current job requires, usually in a different department than where you are employed, and with a different supervisor.
+However, it is possible to work an internship experience with your current employer if you develop a plan that allows you to perform counseling-related activities that are significantly different from and that are at a more challenging level of expertise than your current job requires, usually in a different department than where you are employed, and with a different supervisor.